mugheeskhan5/wpa2-krack-lab/README.md

 The KRACK demo requires Mathy Vanhoef's `krackattacks-scripts` repository (not included here — cloned separately due to its own build process).

-⚠️ **CRITICAL CAPABILITY NOTE:** The KRACK demo requires modifications to your host system's hardware cryptography settings and **will require a system reboot**.
-Save any open work before proceeding.
+ ** NOTE:** The KRACK demo requires modifications to your host system's hardware cryptography settings and **will require a system reboot**.

 ```bash
 git clone https://github.com/vanhoefm/krackattacks-scripts.git ~/krackattacks